LichtCode/studygroup/README.md

 ### 3. Moderation Tools
 Add tools for managing user-generated content, such as reporting and moderation of inappropriate tags or messages.

-### 5. Calendar Integration
+### 4. Calendar Integration
 Allow users to integrate their schedules with platforms like Google Calendar for streamlined session planning.

 ---

 ## Conclusion
-The Virtual Study Group Connector bridges the gap between students seeking collaborative learning environments.
+The Study Buddy bridges the gap between students seeking collaborative learning environments.
 By leveraging robust technologies, user-centric design, and scalable architecture, the platform delivers a powerful tool for academic success.
 Future enhancements will continue to refine and expand the platform, ensuring it meets the evolving needs of its users.